 Members of the Motorcycle Unit are selected through an interview process after an officer has 30 months of service with the Erie Police Department.
 After selection officers are given 160 hours of initial police motorcycle training and are on a six-month probation period.
-We have a Department instructor certified through Northwest University and Harley-Davidson.
+The Erie Police Department has two instructors certified through Texas A&M Engineering (TEEX) and Harley-Davidson.

 The Unit works a 4 days on and 2 days off work schedule with shifts running 0730-1600 and 1200-2030.
 During the winter months, November to April, officers revert back to patrol cars to handle mainly accidents but do handle all other calls as necessary.